ica4c/restcord/docs/_docs/Guild/Add Guild Member.md

 ## Description

 Adds a user to the guild, provided you have a valid oauth2 access token for the user with the guilds.join scope.
 Fires a Guild Member Add Gateway event.
-Requires the bot to have the CREATE_INSTANT_INVITE permission.

 ## Parameters